VishnuRaghuram94/AgrVATE/README.md

 		col 3: Databases check - If fail, the databases folder or the path to the databases was not valid. col 4: Outdir check - If fail, the results directory already exists and couldn't be overwritten.
 Use flag -f or --force. col 5: Agr typing - If fail, the Agr typing kmer search could not be performed.
-Check if blastn is installed correctly. col 6: Usearch check - If fail, in-silico PCR was not performed by usearch.
-Check if usearch is installed correctly. col 7: Snippy check - If fail, agr operon frameshift detection was not performed.
+Check if blastn is installed correctly. col 6: Operon check - If fail, in-silico PCR was not performed by usearch or agr operon search was not performed by mummer.
+Check if usearch/mummer is installed correctly. col 7: Snippy check - If fail, agr operon frameshift detection was not performed.
 Check if snippy is installed correctly.

 	*If multiple assemblies are run, use this command from parent directory to output a consolidated report table for all samples*